Red-crowned crane: Status

 The population of red-crowned cranes is split into a migratory continental population in Korea, China, Mongolia and Russia (with all birds wintering in Korea and China), and a resident Japanese population in Hokkaidō.
 In 2020, winter counts recorded more than 3,800 red-crowned cranes (adults and immatures), including about 1,900 in Japan, more than 1,600 in Korea and about 350 in China.
 This indicates that there are around 2,300 adults overall.
 Whereas both the resident Japanese population and the migratory population that winters in Korea have increased in recent decades, the migratory population that winters in China has rapidly decreased.
 The main threats are habitat loss and fragmentation, but to a lesser extent also human disturbances near their nesting grounds, poisoning and poaching.
+The red crowned crane is listed as endangered by the International Union for Conservation of Nature.

 The National Aviary in Pittsburgh, Pennsylvania, ran a program where U.S. zoos donated eggs which were flown to Russia and raised in the Khinganski Nature Reserve and released into the wild.
 This program sent 150 eggs between 1995 and 2005.
 The program has been put on hold to concentrate on different crane conservation programs in Russia, such as education and fire suppression.
 Several hundred red-crowned cranes are kept in zoos around the world.
 Assuredly, the international efforts of Russia, China, Japan, and Korea are needed to keep the species from extinction.
 The most pressing threat is habitat destruction, with a general lack of remaining pristine wetland habitats for the species to nest.
 In Japan, little proper nesting habitat remains and the local breeding population is close to the saturation point.

 In South Korea, it has been designated natural monument 202 and a first-class endangered species.

+History

+Research History

+The red-crowned crane is easily recognizable due to its large size and distinct coloring.
+Human knowledge about this species has accumulated over a long period.
+Local chronicles in China contain continuous records of it, and cranes were kept in captivity as pets from early times, particularly during the Tang Dynasties and Song Dynasties.
+Today, captive red-crowned cranes are kept for ornamental purposes in many locations.

+Since the 1980s, dedicated research on red-crownd cranes has been conducted, yiellding significant insights into their distribution, breeding grounds, wintering habitats, ecology, behavior and migration patterns.
+Techniques for artificial breeding and artificail insemination are now well-established.
+Following environment studies and satellite tracking technology in the 1990s, the cranes migration routes have been clearly mapped.